-Finding an audiophile who doesn’t like Bluetooth headphones is easy to find, just ask our own Chris Thomas.
+Finding an audiophile who doesn’t like Bluetooth headphones is easy, just ask our own Chris Thomas.
 Wireless headphones have more or less the same use case as wired ones, and not everyone is willing to dish out the money for the convenience of Bluetooth.
-Especially when for the most part using wired headphones has the benefit of better sound quality.
+Especially when, for the most part, using wired headphones has the benefit of better sound quality.
 But that logic falls apart when you start talking about some of the best Bluetooth speakers.
 Having a wireless Bluetooth speaker is awesome.

 If you want the best, go with the JBL Charge 3

-But on a more practical level, whether you’re having a pool party or going camping, the best all-around speaker you want by your side should be the JBL Charge 3.
-When you consider the features you’re getting for the price, it’s easy to see how this speaker pulled a 9 in our full review.
-You get a completely waterproof IPX7 fabric covering the speaker and dual passive radiators on either end which help pump out a little more low end for your bass-lovers out there.
-Up top are a few playback controls that make it really easy to navigate your playlists without having to pick up your phone.
+But on a more practical level, whether you’re having a pool party or going camping, the best all-around speaker you want by your side is the JBL Charge 3.
+When you consider the features you’re getting for the price, it’s easy to see how this speaker pulled a 9/10 in our full review.
+You get a completely waterproof (IPX7) fabric that covers the speaker and dual passive radiators on either end, which help pump out a little more low end for your bass-lovers out there.
+Up top are a few playback controls that make it easy to navigate your playlists without having to pick up your phone.

 JBL Charge 3Full Review

-Of course these aren’t features exclusive to the Charge 3.
-Both the JBL Xtreme and JBL Flip 4 also share these features, but the Charge 3 hits the sweet spot right in the middle which is why it made this list and the others didn’t.
+Of course, these aren’t features exclusive to the Charge 3.
+Both the JBL Xtreme and JBL Flip 4 also share these features, but the Charge 3 hits the sweet spot.
 You get some of that large sound that the Xtreme offers with some of the portability of the Flip 4.
 It makes all the right compromises, including battery life.
-You’ll get about 20 hours with the Charge 3 as well as the option to charge some of your other devices thanks to a USB out.
-As far as sound quality goes, the only area that isn’t too great are the mids, which tend to take a backseat to the bass in small to medium-sized rooms.
+You’ll get about 20 hours with the Charge 3 as well as the option to charge some of your other devices, thanks to a USB out.
+As far as sound quality goes, the only area that isn’t great are the mids, these tend to take a backseat to the bass in small to medium-sized rooms.

 The Charge 3 may not satisfy everyone’s needs, but it really shines in large rooms and open spaces.
-Bass tends to lose a lot of power when it hits nearby objects, moreso than other ranges of sound.
-Considering most people put their speakers in a corner or on a table, it’s important that the larger the area you want to bathe in sound, the louder the speaker needs to be.
-That’s why the Charge 3 is a little more versatile than other Bluetooth speakers: it’s got the power behind it to fill a big room or pool area.
+Bass tends to lose a lot of power when it hits nearby objects—more so than other ranges of sound like the treble.
+Considering that most people put their speakers in a corner or on a table, it’s important to realize that the larger the area, the louder the speaker needs to be.
+That’s why the Charge 3 is a little more versatile than other Bluetooth speakers: it has the power behind it to fill a big room or pool area.

 The Marshall Stanmore has the best audio quality

-Wireless speakers are great for portability, but if you really want to power a party you might need to at least deal with having to plug in your speaker into a wall outlet.
+Wireless speakers are great for portability, but if you really want to power a party you might need to plug the speaker into a wall outlet.
 This is the case with the Marshall Stanmore, which takes the crown for the best sounding speaker on this list.
 It’s large, so it’s very rarely going to leave the house.
 But if you’re looking to have a party or just want to fill your room with the sound of music, this is one of the best Bluetooth speakers out there.
-Partly because (and this might be cheating a bit) along with Bluetooth v.
-4.2 you can also connect to it via your Wi-Fi network thanks to Spotify Connect, Chromecast built-in, and Apple AirPlay compatibility.
+Partly because (and this might be cheating a bit) along with Bluetooth 4.2, you can connect to it via your WiFi network thanks to Spotify Connect, Chromecast built-in, and Apple AirPlay compatibility.

 Marshall Stanmore Multi-roomFull Review

-The speaker sticks to the tried and true classic amp design Marshall is known for, complete with knobs up top to let you control basic EQ.
+The speaker sticks to the tried-and-true, classic amp design Marshall is known for, complete with knobs up top to let you control basic EQ.
 There’s also a dedicated knob for seven easy presets, be it your favorite Spotify playlist, radio station, or podcast.
-What you’re sacrificing in terms of portability you’re making up for when it comes to sound.
-This speaker sounds great.
-It has a pleasing sound with a slight emphasis on mids (which means vocals are a bit easier to hear), but you can always tweak the sound to your preference by using the knobs up top.
-If you decide to get more than one you can also pair them up for multi-room audio, though if you’re not using one of the Wi-Fi options you’ll just have to stick to Bluetooth.
+What you’re sacrificing in terms of portability, you’re making up for when it comes to sound.
+And, man, this speaker sounds great.
+It places a slight emphasis on mids (which means vocals are a bit easier to hear), but you can always tweak the sound to your preference by using the knobs up top.
+If you decide to get more than one, you can also pair them up for multi-room audio; though, if you’re not using one of the WiFi options, you’ll just have to stick to Bluetooth.

 What are some alternatives?